 Many things double up in homeschooling.
 Here’s just one example, but I could list many more.
 Remember in elementary school learning how to write a friendly letter?
 There’s the heading, greeting, body, closing, and signature.
 Remember filling out worksheets on these and writing a sample friendly letter?
 What’s wrong with just writing real letters?!
 Often!
 Sometimes I hand our girls a copy of our extended family’s calendar of birthdays and assign them to send out birthday cards as part of their school work.
 Friendly letter practice and birthday cards from our family all in one!

 As I was writing this article and asking for input, someone mentioned the issue of safety, and in particular, bullying.
 And to be honest, it never occurred to me.
-The worry or fear of a school shooter has never crossed my mind in the safety of our home.
 There’s always sibling rivalry and spats, but bullying is never allowed.
 I am here, hands on.
 I am in touch with the needs and emotional state of each of my “students” in a way no one else can be.

-8. Home as a place of life and activity
+Home as the center of life and activity

-Of course, as they grow, they make their own choices.
-They form their own beliefs about God and the world.
-As parents, we hope that they will find the same unshakeable faith that we have, BUT may it be with clear understanding and full freedom!
-As they study other religions and belief systems and compare them to the gospel message of the Bible, we pray that God’s Word will emerge in their hearts as the true, life-changing, hope of the world.
+Of course, as they grow, they will make their own choices.
+They will form their own beliefs.
+As parents, we desire for them to choose Christ as we have, BUT may it be with clear understanding and full freedom!
+As they study other religions and belief systems and compare them to the gospel message of the Bible, we pray that God’s Word will emerge in their hearts as the true, life-changing, hope of the world!